pyca/service-identity/docs/api.rst

 .. note::

-   The APIs for RFC 6125 verification beyond DNS-IDs (i.e. hostnames) aren't public yet.
-   They are in place and used by the documented high-level APIs though.
-   Eventually they will become public.
+   So far, public APIs are only available for hostnames (RFC 6125) and IP addresses (RFC 2818).
+   All IDs specified by RFC 6125 are already implemented though.
    If you'd like to play with them and provide feedback have a look at the ``verify_service_identity`` function in the `_common module <https://github.com/pyca/service_identity/blob/master/src/service_identity/_common.py>`_.